xehu/tpm-data-anotation/README.md

 ## The Conflict Rating Scheduler
 One tool implemented in this repository is an automated process for allocating conversations to be rated for directness and oppositional intensity (as part of the conflict project).
 The process for rating the conflict conversations works as follows:

 ### Step 1: Random Selection of Conversations
-[https://github.com/xehu/tpm-data-anotation/blob/main/conflict_reddit_data/convokit_data_downloader.ipynb](The ConvoKit Data Downloader Notebook) downloads a random sample of 100 conversations into the [https://github.com/xehu/tpm-data-anotation/tree/main/conflict_reddit_data/samples](samples) folder.
+[https://github.com/xehu/tpm-data-anotation/blob/main/conflict_reddit_data/convokit_data_downloader.ipynb] (The ConvoKit Data Downloader Notebook) downloads a random sample of 100 conversations into the [https://github.com/xehu/tpm-data-anotation/tree/main/conflict_reddit_data/samples](samples) folder.

 ### Step 2: Using the Scheduler
 The role of the scheduler is to manage the process by which the sample of conversations is distributed to RA's for rating.
 It assigns raters samples of conversations and pushes them to a personal spreadsheet link.
 Once raters do their ratings (in their own spreadsheet links), it checks each link for the ratings and updates a central log, which tracks the progress of ratings.